jmuthazh/number-to-roman/README.md

 ### 1.1 **Project overview:**

-This Spring Boot Application architecture has monitoring, logging, and continuous integration/continuous deployment ( CI/CD) using several tools.
+This Spring Boot Application architecture has API gateway, monitoring, logging, and code Analyzer using several tools.
 <br/>The main components include:

+* Kong Gateway: Protect API endpoints with rate limiter.
 * OpenTelemetry Collector: Opensource Framework for observability and collecting metrics, unified observability framework
 * Prometheus: For metrics collection.
 * Grafana: For visualization.